peterjc/kana-chording-ke/new-stickney-in-macos.md

 The rules are conditional on being in "Japanese - Kana" input mode, so they do not alter the normal ABC (Qwerty) usage, nor currently "Japanese - Romaji" input.

+Many of the kana on the JIS layout are on what are punctuation keys in Qwerty layouts, and some of these keys differ between the ANSI/ISO/JIS physical keyboards.
+Also, the New Stickney layout leaves the number row and symbols to the underlying locale.
+This means some of the re-mapping rules are ANSI/IOS/JIS mode specific (Karabiner Elements has a notational mode for their virtual keyboard device).

 The rule for using the spacebar as a central sticky-shift key (where you can press it once and the next character is shifted, or hold it down like a traditional shift) has been created separately from the kana-remapping rules as this is something the